randyrossi/bmc64/docs/BUILDING.md

 ## Manual Installation of GNU Toolchain for Arm (Optional)

 Installation and use of the GNU toolchain is automated by the build scripts.
-To optonally install it manually follow the steps below
+To optionally install it manually follow the steps below

 1. Download and unpack the *GNU Embedded Toolchain for Arm*: